XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1/Lesson.md

 Notice how we simplify the notation when combining a bra and a ket by eliminating one of the vertical lines.
 Thus, $\vert 0 \rangle$ and $\vert 1 \rangle$ are orthogonal, and form a basis.
-This is a special basis called the **computational basis**, and it is the most commonly-used basis in which to express quantum states.
+This is a special basis called the **computational basis**, and it is the most commonly used basis in which to express quantum states.

 Another feature of the computational basis is that its states are **normalized** to have length 1.
 You can compute the length of a qubit state vector just like